kavli-ntnu/MINI2P_toolbox/README.md

     a) [Requirements](Documents/requirements.md): A list of the non-optical components necessary to build and use a MINI2P system, including licencsed software requirements.

-    b) [Bill of Materials](Documents/bill-of-materials.docx): A list of the the components (by source and part name) to build the optical system.

-    c) [How-to](Documents/readme.md): A set of more detailed how-to documentation about how some components of the system work.
+    b) [How-to](Documents/readme.md): A set of more detailed how-to documentation about how some components of the system work.